Losing weight may be a lot harder these days than it was in the 1970s.

 But millennials are coming of age when much of our environment pushes us toward gaining weight by encouraging us to move less and eat more junk food.

 This early start with obesity could also be difficult to leave behind after adolescence.
-Children who are obese are likely to remain obese into adulthood.
+Children who are obese are likely to

 But that doesn’t mean weight loss is out of reach for millennials — or prior generations.